La Triennale di Milano – IT

 Contemporary landscape and Urbanalization

-Padania Classics is a landscape research project aiming to identify contemporary landscape, aesthetics and architectural specificities of ‘Padania’, a Nation formerly not recognized by anyone but deeply modified by political movements exploiting the loss of identity that characterized the last fourty years of unprecedent urban sprawl in Northern Italy, to foster the hope of secession from Italy as a way to create consensus.
+Padania Classics is a landscape research project analysing contemporary landscape to identify aesthetics and architectural specificities of ‘Padania’, a Nation formerly not recognised by anyone but deeply modified by political movements exploiting the loss of identity that characterised the last forty years of un-precedent urban sprawl in Northern Italy, to foster the hope of secession from Italy as a way to create consensus.

-Exploring the megalopolis stretching from the Adriatic Sea to French Alps is possible to understand the role of what Spanish geographer Francesc Munoz called ‘Urbanalization’ in the loss of identity, or the worldwide flattening of architectural and urbanistic specificities which contributed to create a new kind of landscape: from European province to periphery of the world.
+Exploring the megalopolis stretching from the Adriatic Sea to French Alps is possible to understand the role of what Spanish geographer Francesc Munoz called ‘Urbanalization’, the worldwide flattening of architectural and urbanistic specificities which contributed to create a new kind of landscape: from European province, a place with very defined aesthetic and social features to periphery of the world.

 Formally not recognized by anyone, Padania was supposed to be an independent State separated from the Italian Republic in the ’90s, as proposed by a referendum for the independence that was held in 1997 in each city Council in Northern Italy; the struggle for independence was both on an social and institutional level.
 While activists painted walls and streets with pro-independence slogans a political party called Lega Nord (Northern League) struggled in Parliament to get answers to the pressing demand for federalism.

 The plan for an independent State faded over the years, but the tension generated by the struggle for power made possible a no less important unification of the landscape.
 Thanks to the work of public administrators of both right and left-wing parties, Padania has become over the years an incredibly present aspect in the routine of its inhabitants, an aspect recognizable within the landscape and human behaviors.